Adi Parva: Khandava-Daha Parva (chapters: 224–236)

 The reign of Yudhishthira.
 Krishna and Arjuna go to the banks of Yamuna, where they meet Agni, disguised as a Brahmin, who demands to consume the Khandava forest, to cure his digestive ailment.
 Stories of Swetaki, and Agni.
 Agni gives Arjuna the Gandiva bow and the ape-bannered chariot, while Krishna receives the discus.
 Agni starts consuming the forest when Indra and other deities obstruct.
 The fight of Krishna and Arjuna with celestials, their combined abilities, and their victory.
 Story of Aswasena (Son of Takshaka), Mandapala and his four bird sons.
 Maya rescued by Arjuna.

 English translations

 Adi Parva and other books of Mahabharata are written in Sanskrit.
 Several translations of the Adi Parva are available in English.
-To translations whose copyrights have expired and which are in public domain, include those by Kisari Mohan Ganguli and Manmatha Nath Dutt.
+Translations whose copyrights have expired and are in the public domain include those by Kisari Mohan Ganguli and Manmatha Nath Dutt.

 The translations are not consistent in parts and vary with each translator's interpretations.
 For example: